 If your goal is to improve your proficiency in French by going abroad, there are a number of programs which offer intensive French lessons offered at a variety of levels and locations across France.

 Why Should you Study in France?

 As a Canadian, living and studying in France even for a month or an entire semester can give you a new perspective and open your eyes to a different culture.
 If you're not already proficient, then you'll be able to improve your proficiency in the French language, a major asset when seeking job opportunities in Canada.

 What have you worked so hard to learn French for?

+So what are you waiting for?
 Go on an excursion abroad!
-See what international student exchange programs have to offer!
+Check out the different student exchange programs that your university has to offer!
 Earn your bachelor's, master's; your MBA!

 Who knows?
 Maybe you want to intern at Sorbonne university!

-To make life easier for yourself when you arrive in France, here are a few need-to-know French phrases!
+To make life easier for you when you arrive, here are a few need-to-know French phrases!